alabobriggs/alabobriggs/README.md

 - I am a software engineer based in Nigeria.
 I am "primarily" a web Developer experienced in React, React Native, Node JS and other additional tools that make an application not to run just on [localhost](http://localhost:3000/).
 - With the "right motivation", I also build for Mobile using Flutter and React Native.
-- I like to call myself a blockchain developer but sadly my skills do not agree 🙃.
 - I sometimes call myself a Forex trader when I make that $1 profit 🍾.